Red Flowering Shrubs (With Pictures) – Identification and Planting Guide

 red Abutilon

-The red maple is a dwarf shrub that can be grown in containers so that it can be easier to bring it indoors in the winter if grown in cooler areas
+The red maple is a dwarf shrub that can be grown in containers so that it is easier to bring it indoors in the winter if grown in cooler areas

 The short, red-flowering maple shrub performs best in full sun to partial shade.
 However, it needs a frost-free location to grow outdoors throughout the year.
 Thanks to its gracefully cascading branches, the attractive red flowers and drooping growth are ideal for hanging baskets or containers.